Backend API

 • Improved translation response times.

-How to design internal APIs that are operationally efficient and useful across teams.
+Key learning: How to design internal APIs that are operationally efficient and useful across teams.

 • Add clearer observability.